thecozies/ultrasm64/README.md

 - Add an option for changing the input preset to match with Return to Yoshi's Island because I can't believe I didn't think of that sooner.
 - Cutscenes.
 A lot of the system's already done, as it was written for Puppycam 1, but it does
 - Water camera improvements.
 The initial implimentation is functional, but not perfect yet.
+- Translations for EU.
+I'm not multilingual though so pls help :))))

 # Screenshots: